-A stakeholder noted the lack of government outreach regarding the implementation, and explained that the revision process is developing spontaneously, without monitoring or coordination.11 for leadership, coordination and control over the revisions process.
-The government could achieve this without spending a lot of resources, by forming a working group with representatives of the municipalities (possibly the National Association of Municipalities in the Republic of Bulgaria13), the central executive, and a civil society representative who would together draft a model of internal rules or develop guidance for the revision basics.
+A stakeholder noted the lack of government outreach regarding the implementation, and explained that the revision process is developing spontaneously, without monitoring or coordination.

+Civil society has data on the bodies that revised their internal rules, but no one has information on the substance of revisions.
+An analysis12 of 19 cases of recently revised internal rules shows that the public bodies often do not cover all legal requirements and have diverging interpretations of the law.
+In the stakeholder's opinion, there is clearly a need for leadership, coordination and control over the revisions process.
+The government could achieve this without spending a lot of resources, by forming a working group with representatives of the municipalities (possibly the National Association of Municipalities in the Republic of Bulgaria13), the central executive, and civil society representatives who would together draft a model of internal rules or develop guidance for the revision basics.
 This working group could address issues on a regular basis as needed.14